Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-Amazon EC2 Instance Connect provides a secure way to connect to your EC2 instances using SSH directly from the AWS Management Console or command line.
-It enhances security by offering a simple and temporary SSH access method, where you push your SSH public key to the instance metadata, and the key is automatically deleted after a short period (default is 60 minutes).
+Amazon EC2 Instance Connect provides a secure way to connect to EC2 instances using SSH directly from the AWS Management Console or command line.
+It enhances security by offering a simple and temporary SSH access method, where push SSH public key to the instance metadata, and the key is automatically deleted after a short period (default is 60 minutes).
 This approach eliminates the need to manage SSH keys for each user and Instance, reducing the risk associated with long-term key storage and potential unauthorized access.
 EC2 Instance Connect also logs every connection attempt, providing an audit trail.

 28. Describe how Elastic Beanstalk can be used with EC2 instances.